newrelic/opentelemetry-exporter-go/README.md

 **To see span data**

-Go to the [New Relic One UI](https://one.newrelic.com) in your web browser, click the magnifying glass in the upper right corner and type your service name.
+Go to the [New Relic One UI](https://one.newrelic.com) in your web browser, click the magnifying glass in the upper right corner and type your service name, which is ```Simple OpenTelemetry Service``` if you didn't change it from the example.
 New Relic searches through everything your user has permissions to see and will show you a link to the application.
 If you’re using a web framework, you’ll see a Summary overview containing response time, throughput, and errors.
 To see just the spans, click the “Distributed Tracing” header on the left.

 ![Image of Span Data in New Relic One](examples/simple/screenshot01.png)

 **To see metric data**

 Go to the [New Relic One UI](https://one.newrelic.com) in your web browser, click the "Query your data" link in the upper right corner, select your account, and then try this query:
-SELECT * FROM Metric where entity.name like 'Sample OpenTelemetry Service'
+SELECT * FROM Metric where entity.name like 'Simple OpenTelemetry Service'

 ![Image of Span Data in New Relic One](examples/simple/screenshot02.png)